Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 A "Looks like to me this is all were doing now.
 Cooking up bad plans, and falling behind for it."<br>
 W "Aiyana, maybe you shouldn't be runnin' in blindfolded every damn gunfight."<br>
 W "I say, we're gonna be hitting it big with this one.
 It's not like the Feds haven't been on our trail for years."<br>
 W "But, maybe those bars would be good to lasso in...
-They are, after all, their weight in gold."<br>
+They are, after all, worth their weight in gold."<br>
 G "Then, we need oxen to drag our wagon.
 Regular horses aren't going to do the trick."<br>
 G "We need money again, it seems."<br>
 W "I'm too damn tired of pickin' herbs and chasin' prospectors.
 There's got to be a better way to get those bullhorns."<br>